simeks/OpenGL-Framework/README.md

 Compilation
 ----------------

 The project uses Tundra as its build system.
-Tundra can be downloaded here https://github.com/deplinenoise/tundra To compile the framework together with the sample you can then simply run tundra in the project directory.
+Tundra can be downloaded here: https://github.com/deplinenoise/tundra.
+To compile the framework together with the sample you can then simply run tundra in the project directory.

 Sample
 ----------------

+There's also a sample application that is provided together with the framework, this application has been compiled and tested on Windows 7 and OS X 10.9.

 Manual:
 - [1] : Creates a sphere at the current mouse location.